araobp/sensor-network/README.md

 I use [Node-RED](https://nodered.org/) quite often to visualize sensor data.
 Nodes on Node-RED are connected with each other via wires.
 I imagined something like hardware-version of flow-based programming.

-### Physical wiring

-In some projects, I used telephone line (6P4C) with RJ11 moduler plug/jack, as I2C bus.
-I used this tool to make wires: [Crimper for RJ11](http://www.mco.co.jp/products/tel/telephonetool/ta-642t.html).

 ## Network architecture

 The network is composed of multiple nodes(blocks) and one scheduler.